flimflam-austin/hugo-cms-test/content/quick_reads/20180613-18-06-13-world-cup/index.md

-      **So why do we call it soccer?** First version played in the U.S. was called “association football” – **“soc” was derived from “association.”**
+      **So why do we call it soccer?** First version played in the U.S. was called “association football” –**“soc” was derived from “association.”**
     _key: card-4-826ba266-5738-4a4b-88f9-0d2417808e41
   - order: 4
+    useCheckmark: true
     body: >-
       Before the matches even begin, Iran's team is struggling to find its footing.
 Why Nike says it will no longer provide the team's "boots"